liang-bruce/YelpCamp/README.md

 ## Data Validation

 Client side - booststrap & js Error <br>
-Server side - JOI library
+Server side - JOI library<br>

+## Data relationship

+One campground has many reviews - review stored as an array in campground attribute: reviews <br> - Deleting one campground will also delete all reviews

 ## Seeds Folder